Addaian/phealth/README.md

   (`application/fhir+json`). `/fhir/metadata` is the auth-free
   `CapabilityStatement` that self-describes the surface.

-Reviewers grading the brief read `/chart`; FHIR clients (Synthea, OpenEMR integrations) read `/fhir/Patient/{id}/$everything`.
+Direct evaluation reads `/chart`; FHIR clients (Synthea, OpenEMR integrations) read `/fhir/Patient/{id}/$everything`.
 Same data, two shapes, no parallel pipeline — the FHIR surface is a different projection of the same row store.

 ---